Followers

 The Era of Good Feelings

-In 1819, James Monroe became the first American president since George Washington to travel the nation on a goodwill tour.
-The nation was expanding west into the Louisiana Territory, the war with Britain was over, and America had stood on its own against the world's only superpower.
-The Spanish colonies of South America were throwing off the Spanish yoke and forging their own democracies.
-America seemed the model of the future.
-With the nation's 50th anniversary just a few years off, the American experiment seemed on a glide path to a prosperous future.
+In 1819, James Monroe became the first American president since George Washington to tour the country for goodwill.
+The nation was expanding west into the Louisiana Territory, the war with Britain had ended, and America had stood on its own against the world's only superpower.
+The Spanish colonies in South America were breaking free from Spanish rule and building their own democracies.
+America appeared to be the model of the future.
+As the nation's 50th anniversary approached, the American experiment seemed headed toward a prosperous future.

 President Washington